Sorunome/OmnomIRC/BOT.md

 | editPattern | Edit pattern of how to edit the relay (more below)

 #### editPattern
 An edit pattern is an array of object things to display to be able to edit the config easily in the admin panel.
-The array contains of objects.
+The array contains objects.
 Each object must have the key `type`, additional keys may have an effect:
 * `name`: display name of the object
 * `var`: var to edit, object notation is working (e.g. `main.server`)